 The flowers of narrow-leaved primrose-willowherb are quite small, with 4 petals.
 (Photo copyright © by Kaj Halberg)

 Withering leaves of narrow-leaved primrose-willowherb turn a pretty yellowish-reddish.
 Note the grooved stem, a characteristic of this species.
 (Photo copyright © by Kaj Halberg)

 Despite its name, the native area of this species is unknown, and today it is found in most tropical and subtropical areas of the world.
 It easily becomes naturalized and is regarded as an invasive in some countries.
 The stem is downy, without grooves, and the leaves are quite variable, elliptic, ovate, linear, or lanceolate.
 The flowers usually have 4 large yellow petals, sometimes 5.

-Mexican primrose-willowherb, Han River, Taichung.
+Flowers of Mexican primrose-willowherb usually has 4 petals. – Taichung.
 (Photo copyright © by Kaj Halberg)

 Papaveraceae Poppy family

 Long-headed poppy is very common in the major part of Europe, in North Africa, and in western Asia, eastwards to the Himalaya.
 It mostly grows along roads and in fallow fields.

 A number of pictures, depicting this species and many other poppies, may be seen on the pages In praise of the colour red, and In praise of the colour yellow.

 These long-headed poppies have taken root in a crack along a house wall, Bornholm, Denmark.
 (Photo copyright © by Kaj Halberg)

 This species, previously known as Corydalis lutea, is native to the south-western and central Alps of Italy and Switzerland.
 However, it has been widely introduced in many countries as an ornate garden plant.
 It is extremely lush and often escapes, popping up in cracks along house walls, and elsewhere.